 Know what’s frustrating?
-Unboxing your shiny new iPhone 13, removing the USB-C Lightning cable and then remembering that Apple no longer includes a wall adapter with any model.
+Unboxing your iPhone 13 (or any recent iPhone for that matter), removing the USB-C Lightning cable and then remembering that Apple no longer includes a wall adapter with any model.

 If it’s been a few years since you upgraded your iPhone, odds are you don’t have a USB-C wall plug to work with your new USB-C Lightning cable.
 And while your old iPhone charger will still work, it’s not going to fast charge your iPhone 13 — an important feature if you’re running short on battery life and time.